increase conversions on your website

 Add Social Proof (Testimonials, Reviews)

 People trust other people more than they trust businesses.
-If visitors don’t see proof that others have had a good experience, they may hesitate before taking action.
+If visitors do not see proof that others have had a good experience, they may hesitate before taking action.

-Adding genuine customer testimonials, verified reviews, and case studies reinforces credibility.
-Showcasing positive feedback near CTAs or product pages builds confidence and makes visitors more likely to convert.
-Highlighting real experiences from satisfied customers turns hesitation into trust, leading to more sign-ups, purchases, and inquiries.
+Genuine customer testimonials, verified reviews, and case studies reinforce credibility.
+Placing positive feedback near CTAs or product pages builds confidence at the moment of decision.
+Real experiences from satisfied customers turn hesitation into trust, leading to more sign-ups, purchases, and enquiries.

 53